 Recap of EPA's 2018 PFAS National Leadership Summit

 Analies Dyjak | Policy Nerd

-For Hydroviv’s assessment of the city of El Paso’s drinking water issues, we aggregated water quality test data provided by El Paso Water, U.S. Environmental Protection Agency and supplemental health information.
-We cross referenced the city’s water quality test data with toxicity studies in scientific and medical literature.
-The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in El Paso’s drinking water.
+For Hydroviv’s assessment of Chattanooga, Tennessee’s drinking water quality, we collected water quality test data from the city’s Consumer Confidence Report and the U.S. Environmental Protection Agency.
+We cross referenced Chattanooga’s water quality data with toxicity studies in scientific and medical literature.
+The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Chattanooga’s drinking water.

 Disinfection Byproducts In Drinking Water: What You Need To Know

 **Updated March 24, 2020 to include new chlorine switch dates

 Our Water Nerds have received a ton of questions about a noticeable change in the taste and smell of Washington DC's tap water.
 While we've heard lots of interesting hypotheses, what's really happening is that the Washington Aqueduct (where DC Water purchases water from) has recently switched over its disinfectants from chloramine to chlorine, for an annual "spring cleaning" of the distribution lines.
 DC residents can expect funky-tasting water from March 23-May 4, 2020.

 How Are Chloramine and Chlorine Different?We answer this question in much more detail in a different post, but here's the skinny on chlorine in drinking water: Like a growing number of US cities, Washington, DC uses chloramine as the primary disinfectant for a couple of reasons:

 Chloramine persists longer in the distribution system, so it does a better job killing bacteria in areas of the water distribution system that are near the end of the pipes, or don't have as high of flow as other areas.